pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/site/docs/4.2/layout/grid.md

   </div>
 </div>
 {% endcapture %}
-{% include example.html content=example %}
+{% _includes example.html content=example %}
 </div>

 ## Nesting

 To nest your content with the default grid, add a new `.row` and set of `.col-sm-*` columns within an existing `.col-sm-*` column.
-Nested rows should include a set of columns that add up to 12 or fewer (it is not required that you use all 12 available columns).
+Nested rows should _includes a set of columns that add up to 12 or fewer (it is not required that you use all 12 available columns).

 <div class="bd-example-row">
 {% capture example %}